jaustinford/elise/files/docs/conventions.md

     done
     ```

-- value definitions or comparatives within conditional statements must be at least single-quoted, double-quoted if they contain variables or interpolated commands
+- **quoting in conditionals** - value definitions or comparatives within conditional statements must be at least single-quoted, double-quoted if they contain variables or interpolated commands
     ```
     var='value'
     ```